it-incubator/musicfun-react-all-stacks/README.md

 | **Services**          | `kebab-case`       | `auth-service.ts`, `user-service.ts`  |
 | **Mocks (mock data)** | `kebab-case`       | `user-mocks.ts`, `playlist-mocks.ts`  |

+## Contributing

+---

+Please refer to our CONTRIBUTING.md guide to learn about our development process, how to propose bugfixes

 ### Happy hacking 🚀